 The exact dates for the milestones are specific for a semester and will be communicated by session leaders.

 MS1: Form groups & select problem area.
-Prepare slides for 10 minute presentation of your goals, challenges, how you will acquire your data.
+Prepare slides (2-5 slides) for 10 minute presentation of your goals, challenges, how you will acquire your data.
 Also present what information organization challenges do you face as well as your initial plan to complete the project.

-MS2: A proposal (1-2-pages) must be sent to the instructor with sufficient detail of the problem being addressed and the supporting research that data can be acquired and organized.
+MS2: Present a proposal.
+A proposal (1-2-pages) must be sent to the instructor with sufficient detail of the problem being addressed and the supporting research that data can be acquired and organized.

-MS3: Progress Report 2 -pages): description of first component of the project idea summary and justification, a partial description of data acquisition and organizing strategy and justification, tools/third party libraries description usages and initial performance evaluation on the adopted data acquisition strategy.
+MS3: Progress Report (1-2 -pages): description of first component of the project idea summary and justification, a partial description of data acquisition and organizing strategy and justification, tools/third party libraries description usages and initial performance evaluation on the adopted data acquisition strategy.

-MS4: Presentation of your project in class and final submission.
+MS4: Project Presentation: Presentation of your project in class and final submission.
+Allow instructor to run your solution.
 Submit any code and final report which includes (See above for details on acceptance criteria):

 Overview of the problem being addressed.